-10.6: Monitoring of outsourced patients is undertaken as per national guidance.
-There are policies and processes to commission and operationalise insourcing and outsourcing providers.
+10.6: There are policies and processes to commission, operationalise and monitor insourcing and outsourcing providers.

-Refer to the JAG insourcing and outsourcing guidance
+Refer to the JAG insourcing and outsourcing guidance.

-- > Details of any insourcing arrangements, including completed insourcing checklist (2019). - Details of any outsourcing arrangements, including completed outsourcing checklist (2020).
-Special attention must be paid to any outsourcing to a non-accredited provider and risk assessment.
+- > Details of any insourcing arrangements, including completed. - Details of any outsourcing arrangements, including completed.
+Special attention must be paid to any outsourcing to a nonaccredited provider and risk assessment.